Miltonly/Streets/Taylor Court

 Schools and catchment

-Public elementary catchment draws to Anne J. MacArthur Public School, a 12-minute drive that serves the western side of the neighbourhood; Irma Coulson and Chris Hadfield are also within 15 to 16 minutes.
-Catholic elementary students attend Guardian Angels Catholic Elementary School, roughly 16 minutes away.
-For secondary, Catholic students route to Bishop P.F.
-Reding Catholic Secondary School, also a 16-minute drive; public secondary catchment is not specified in the immediate area but draws to schools further afield.
-The spread of schools means driving is the norm for most families.
+Public elementary catchment draws to Anne J. MacArthur Public School, a 12-minute drive that serves families along the western side of Taylor Court.
+Catholic elementary students attend Guardian Angels Catholic Elementary School, a 16-minute drive.
+Secondary catchment falls to Bishop P.F.
+Reding Catholic Secondary School for Catholic students, also a 16-minute drive.
+Public secondary students draw to schools further afield, typically a 15-minute drive.
+The mix of nearby elementary options gives families some flexibility depending on board preference.

 Who this street suits